gallagher-tech/ampm/README.md

     // system configuration.
     "postLaunchCommand": "",

-    // Restart the app if it doesn't start up in this much time.
+    // Restart the app if it doesn't start up in this many seconds.
 Set to
     // zero (default) to allow the app to take forever to start up.
     "startupTimeout": 0,